Definition of Mudejar in English:

 1Of or denoting a partly Gothic, partly Islamic style of architecture and art prevalent in Spain in the 12th to 15th centuries.

 1.1Relating to Muslim subjects of Christian monarchs during the reconquest of the Iberian peninsula from the Moors (11th-15th centuries) who, until 1492, were allowed to retain Islamic laws and religion in return for loyalty to a Christian monarch.

 noun (plural Mudejares muːˈdeɪhɑːreɪz)Back to top

-a Mudejar Muslim during the Christian reconquest of the Iberian peninsula from the Moors.
+A Mudejar Muslim during the Christian reconquest of the Iberian peninsula from the Moors.

-via Spanish from Arabic mudajjan 'allowed to stay'
+Via Spanish from Arabic mudajjan 'allowed to stay'.

-Definition of Mudejar in the US English dictionary
+Definition of Mudejar in: